Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Experiments

 \subsection{Task Agnostic Instance-Unlearning}

-In this work, we adopt a task-agnostic machine unlearning setup, where unlearning specific target subjects does not alter the functional scope of the original task.
-Traditional machine unlearning research has primarily focused on class-unlearning, where entire categories (classes) are removed from the model upon a data removal request~\cite{UNSIR, NTK, CatastrophicallyForgetting}.
+In this work, we adopt a task-agnostic machine unlearning setup, which ensures that unlearning specific target subjects does not affect the model's original functionality.
+Traditional machine unlearning research has primarily focused on class-unlearning, where entire categories (classes) are removed from the model upon a data removal request~\cite{UNSIR, Neggrad, CatastrophicallyForgetting}.
 While this approach works in certain scenarios, it is not applicable in all cases.
 For instance, in a gender classification model, removing the \textit{male} class would leave only the \textit{female} class, rendering the model ineffective for its intended purpose of gender classification.
 Hence, class-unlearning is not always representative of real-world needs.

 To address these limitations, we propose an instance-unlearning problem setting, which targets the removal of specific personal identities or data samples without changing the overall function of the model.
 This approach ensures that the model's core functionality remains intact, making it more applicable to scenarios where the goal is to forget specific data without compromising the model's utility~\cite{neurips-2023-machine-unlearning, Benchmark, GLI}.